 - Immersion format course.
-Two sections will be offered on the following dates: - Section 1, ID# 20686 - Jan 16, 1-5pm - Jan 17, 9am-5pm - Jan 18, 9am-5pm - Section 2, ID# 21874 - Jan 30, 1-5pm - Jan 31, 9am-5pm - Feb 1, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Dec 1, 2014: http://katz.az1.qualtrics.com/SE/?SID=SV 3raDP4EZQb89kYl.
-Course rosters will be determined and communicatied to students on Dec 5, 2014 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
-Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - A 3-ring binder for materials that will be distributed in class

-- A nominal fee is associated with this course for copyright materials.
+Two sections will be offered on the following dates: - Section 1, ID# 21116 - o Feb 12, 1-5pm - o Feb 13, 9am-5pm - o Feb 14, 9am-5pm - Section 2, ID# 20148 - o April 15, 1-5pm - o April 16, 9am-5pm - o April 17, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Friday, November 13. https://pitt.co1.qualtrics.com/SE/?SID=SV_87YeiTiHXIT4Bsp - Course rosters will be determined and communicated to students on Tuesday, December 1 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
+Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
 Checks made payable to the University of Pittsburgh will be collected in class. - Prerequisite for BOAH 2537 Conflict Resolution in the Workplace